microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Set-EntraDevice.md

 Set-EntraDevice -ObjectId 'aaaaaaaa-0000-1111-2222-bbbbbbbbbbbb' -AccountEnabled $true
 ```

-This example explains how to update an account enabled of a specified device in Microsoft Entra ID.
+This example shows how to update an account enabled of a specified device.
-This command updates the account enabled of a specified device.

 ### Example 4: Update a device OS type